PrismaticFlame/Spring_2024_Notes/Spring 24/MLFQ.md

 - **Efficient Resource Utilization:** By dynamically adjusting priorities, MLFQ optimizes resource utilization and reduces response time for interactive tasks.

-- **Prevention of Starvation:** The feedback mechanism and aging prevent processes from being permanently stuck in lower-priority queues, reducing the risk of starvation.
+- **Prevention of [[Starvation]]:** The feedback mechanism and aging prevent processes from being permanently stuck in lower-priority queues, reducing the risk of starvation.

 ### Challenges: